Louis the Pious: First civil war

 In 818, as Louis was returning from a campaign to Brittany, he was greeted by news of the death of his wife, Ermengarde.
 Ermengarde was the daughter of Ingerman, the duke of Hesbaye.
 Louis had been close to his wife, who had been involved in policymaking.
 It was rumoured that she had played a part in her nephew's death and Louis himself believed her own death was divine retribution for that event.
 It took many months for his courtiers and advisors to convince him to remarry, but eventually he did, in 820, to Judith, daughter of Welf, count of Altdorf.
 In 823 Judith gave birth to a son, who was named Charles.

 The birth of this son damaged the Partition of Aachen, as Louis's attempts to provide for his fourth son met with stiff resistance from his older sons, and the last two decades of his reign were marked by civil war.
 At Worms in 829, Louis gave Alemannia to Charles, with the title of king or duke (historians differ on this), thus enraging his son and co-emperor Lothair, whose promised share was thereby diminished.
 An insurrection was soon at hand.

 With the urging of the vengeful Wala and the cooperation of his brothers, Lothair accused Judith of having committed adultery with Bernard of Septimania, even suggesting Bernard to be the true father of Charles.
 Ebbo and Hildwin abandoned the emperor at that point, Bernard having risen to greater heights than either of them.
-Agobard, Archbishop of Lyon, and Jesse of Amiens, bishop of Amiens, too, opposed the redivision of the empire and lent their episcopal prestige to the rebels.
+Agobard, Archbishop of Lyon, and Jesse, bishop of Amiens, too, opposed the redivision of the empire and lent their episcopal prestige to the rebels.